AXErunners/axerunners.github.io/_posts/2018-03-01-compile-on-ubuntu.md

 {% gist f5331e54b47344b6957781bbbea8dc33 %}

-AXE core one-liner for VPS will perform same tasks but with headless flag (there is no need for GUI on the server machine).
+AXE core one-liner for VPS will perform same tasks but with the **headless** flag (there is no need for GUI on the server machine).
 You can call it with:
 ```
 wget https://gist.github.com/charlesrocket/675ae3d744aed0d06852fc1dbf6f4739/raw/b9f09174e055a96880e27dfeba8bdff994c03225/axecore-vps.sh && bash axecore-vps.sh
 ```